BladeRunnerJS/scaling-js-apps/aspects/exercise.md

 }
 ```

 And load up a workbench for a Blade.
-You'll see the background colour is red.
+You'll see the background colour is red. *Probably worth removing that now as it looks terrible!*

 When the Aspect is loaded the CSS for the Blades are loaded first followed by the Aspect CSS.
 So it's possible for the rules in an Aspect to override those in a Blade.
 It's also why you should take care when naming your Blade CSS.
 A good idea is to have a top level element with a class and then use that to namespace all
 your styles e.g.